hellbabine-1/KDM-Play-1/ LY4 - RISL.md

 No endeavor to innovate this year, and the event wipe almost all my ressource... -5 from pariah, and with 10 left, hands of heat destroyed another 5.
 So i've got 1 bone, organ, hide left (to innovate next year), and 2 love juices.

 I don't really have much to craft.
 She depart with full (2) survival, Screaming horn, rawhide vest, rawhide glove, rawhide boots, scab bow, lantern sword, grease, virus flower and luck charm.
-She got binge eating and flower addiction, and an intestinal prolapse.
+She got binge eating and flower addiction, RedFist and an intestinal prolapse.